Lumither/hiko/README.md

 **Warning: The project is in active development currently and will be unstable.
 The APIs could be changed without prior notice.**

-Currently the project is using axum for request handling, Next.js for frontend WebUI.
+Currently, the project is using axum for request handling, Next.js for frontend WebUI.

-**Rebuilding Document**
+**Rebuilding Document...**

-**v1.0 will be release soon!**
+**v0.1.0 will be released soon!**

 ## Deployment